korzan-og/deaid-quickstart/README.md

 	![](./assets/stack-output.png)

+**With these steps you provisioned the machine to install the necessary tools**

 22) Open a terminal (powershell in windows) and go to the folder where you downloaded the PEM file in step 14 and run below command.
 Don't forget to replace **\<name of the pem file\>** with the name of your **keypair** file name and **\<PublicDNS\>** with **PublicDNS** value from previous step
 	```bash